ubirch/ubirch-user-service/README.md

 _$CONTEXT_NAME_ and _$EXTERNAL_USER_ID_ are strings.

-    curl localhost:8092/api/userService/v1/groups/$CONTEXT_NAME/$EXTERNAL_USER_ID
+    curl localhost:8092/api/userService/v1/groups/$CONTEXT_NAME/$PROVIDER_ID/$EXTERNAL_USER_ID

-Responds with a list of groups associated to the given contextName and externalUserId.
+Responds with a list of groups associated to the given contextName and (providerId, externalUserId).

 ## Configuration